Serpatron/Benjee10_Orion_RSS-RO/README.md

 For Kerbalism users, it is REQUIRED that you put an external ECLSS module on the craft to remove CO2 from the atmosphere.
 Preferrably on the CM.
 Needs to be added to the configs, but for now, this is how it is.

+Please feel free to add to these configs with fixes and adjustments.